justiceforoj/EnvironMint/README.md

 ## Installation

-### Download and Run
-1. Download the latest release
-2. Extract the contents
-3. Run `EnvironMint.exe`

 ### Build from Source
 1. Clone the repository
 2. Open in Visual Studio 2022
+3. Download required NuGet Packages
-3. Build and run the solution
+4. Build and run the solution

 ## Usage